-Sunday syndrome; That sinking feeling at about 5pm on a Sunday when you realise that you have to go to work the next day.
+Sunday syndrome; That sinking feeling on a Sunday when you realise that you have to go to work the next day.

-Rationally you know that it’s still 5pm on Sunday and you have hours of weekend left.
-Objectively you know that no matter what lies waiting for you at the office on Monday morning.
-IT’S STILL SUNDAY yet you can’t shake of the uneasy feeling of melancholy dread that Monday is looming.
+Rationally you know that it’s still Sunday and you have hours of weekend left.
+Objectively you know that no matter what lies waiting for you at the office on Monday morning IT’S STILL SUNDAY yet you can’t shake off the uneasy feeling of melancholy dread that Monday is looming.

 Why do we get this?

 I remember getting Sunday syndrome when I was at school because we had double maths on a Monday morning.
 I wasn’t very good at maths and I was scared of my teacher.

 I thought Sunday syndrome was a hangover from double maths Monday dread, but over the years I’ve realised that most people have experienced Sunday syndrome.

 Sunday syndrome is a form of anticipatory anxiety.
 This is when you experience increased levels of anxiety by thinking about an event or situation in the future, for example going to work, or turning on your laptop for work tomorrow, or anxiety about the working week ahead.

 It strikes me as a bad thing, most of us spend 40 or more hours a week working and the thought of going back after a couple of days off should not be so awful.

 You already know that sleep exercise and eating well will help you manage your mood and your Sunday syndrome.
 I’m not including these in my list of tips below because you know them.
 Plus, when someone says to me how it’s important to get a good nights sleep, the pressure is on and I end up having the worst sleep of my life which exacerbates the looming dread of Monday.

 Here’s three tips to help you manage your Sunday syndrome anxiety.